What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 6.2 Severe Reactions

 Severe allergic reactions to vaccines are extremely rare but can occur.
 Signs of a severe reaction may include facial swelling, difficulty breathing, vomiting, or collapse.
-If you notice any of these symptoms, seek immediate veterinary attention.
+If you notice any of these symptoms, seek immediate attention.
 These reactions are rare, and the benefits of vaccination far outweigh the minimal risk of severe reactions.

 6.3 Precautions for Administration